 Arup did not recommend any adjustments to SunWater's operations expenditure for this scheme.

-The Authority notes that Arup did not recommend any adjustments to SunWater's operations expenditure for this scheme.
+In the Draft Report, the Authority noted that Arup did not recommend any adjustments to SunWater's operations expenditure for this scheme.

 In Volume 1, the Authority recommended that SunWater staff continue to conduct all quarterly meter reads.